How to Grill Ribs That Are as Amazing as a BBQ Joint

 Start testing for doneness once the meat begins to pull away from the ends of the bones.
 This visual cue means it’s time to test.
 Pierce the meat with a fork and the tines should glide through easily.
 You also can twist a rib bone a little bit; you should feel it move easily but not fall apart from the meat.
 If the meat falls off the bone, your ribs are overcooked.
 Remove from heat right away and make sure to have sauce at the table in case they’re a bit dry.
 Don’t beat yourself up!
 Next time, remember to check earlier.

 By now, you’ve certainly built up an appetite.
-After letting your ribs rest for 10-15 minutes, you’ll want to split them up into manageable portions.
+After letting your ribs rest for 10 to 15 minutes, you’ll want to split them up into manageable portions.
 Using a sharp chef’s knife, carefully cut them into two-bone sections.
 Make the cuts as close to the bone as possible so there’s a lot of meat on each one.